VIN-y/MissChanger/README.md

 - [ ] Regain lost z build volume, with a top hat.

-- [x] Increase space between the toolhead and the front doors and compatibility with user mods - with a new dock that integrates into a "fridge door" of 20x20mm aluminium extrusion - The much simpler solution has been adopted, i.e. 3D-printed spacers.
+- [x] Increase space between the toolhead and the front doors and compatibility with user mods - with a new dock that integrates into a "fridge door" of 20x20mm aluminium extrusion - A much simpler solution has been adopted, i.e. 3D-printed spacers.

 ## Other information

-### 1. Offset Types
+### Offset Types

 There are 2 type of offsets for each tool-head: